 Web applications are emerging and enhancing every day.
 Their capability is increasing thanks to new web technologies and their integration with other services.
 The need for security analysts is also increasing.
 It has been told by experts that the security industry is having a shortage of skilled professionals and this shortage is expected to increase.

-Most Useful Tools for Web Application Penetration Testers
+Useful Tools for Web Application Penetration Testers

 1. OWASP ZAP

-The Zed Attack Proxy (ZAP) is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.
+The Zed Attack Proxy (ZAP) is an easy-to-use integrated penetration testing tool for finding vulnerabilities in web applications.
 It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.

 ZAP provides automated scanners as well as a set of tools that allow you to find security vulnerabilities manually.